 Each bargaining unit employee shall be eligible to use up to three (3) days of bereavement leave with pay in the event of the death of an immediate family member.
-For purposes of this section, an "immediate family member" is defined as a spouse, child, parent, sibling, grandparent, grandchild, step-parent, step-child, step-sibling, foster child, father-in-law, mother-in-law, son- and daughter-in-law, and brother and sister-in-law, domestic partner, domestic partner's child and domestic partner's parent.
+For purposes of this section, an "immediate family member" is defined as a spouse, child, parent, sibling, grandparent, grandchild, step-parent, step-child, step-sibling, foster child, father-in-law, mother-in-law, son- and daughter-in- law, and brother and sister-in-law, domestic partner, domestic partner's parent.